Greater Western Sydney–Western Bulldogs rivalry

 The Greater Western Sydney Giants–Western Bulldogs rivalry is an Australian rules football rivalry between the Greater Western Sydney Giants and the Western Bulldogs in the Australian Football League (AFL).

-Prominent moments in the clubs' rivalry included in the 2014 AFL season, when Bulldogs captain Ryan Griffen and Giants number one draft pick Tom Boyd were exchanged in a trade deal, and when the two teams met in the 2016 AFL first preliminary final, regarded the best AFL game of the 2010s by Channel 7.
+Prominent moments in the clubs' rivalry included the 2014 AFL trade period, held following the conclusion of that year's premiership season, during which Bulldogs captain Ryan Griffen and Giants number one draft pick Tom Boyd were exchanged in a trade deal, and the preliminary final in 2016, regarded as the best AFL game of the 2010s by the Seven Network.

 History

 Early years

 The Greater Western Sydney Giants entered the AFL in 2012 as the competition's 18th active club.
 The Giants played their first premiership match against the Bulldogs in round 5 in Canberra.

 Following the 2014 season, Bulldogs captain Ryan Griffen sensationally requested a trade to the Giants.
 Griffen was widely regarded as the club's best player and had only been captain for one season.
 He later cited the stress of captaincy as his reason for nearly giving up the game altogether.
 The Bulldogs responded by luring the Giants' number-one draft pick, first-year key forward Tom Boyd, on a 7-year deal worth $7 million.
 Griffen and Boyd were ultimately exchanged in the same trade deal.